Good value for money, especially if taking their phone and internet bundles but account management needs a fresh lick of

-TPG’s crowning achievement is its top spot for speeds according to ACCC’s most recent broadband speed test reports, but since then has dropped to the number five spot in the latest ACCC rankings.
-That said, TPG’s self-reported speeds also managed to nab a 5-star score when we stacked it up against the competition.
+TPG’s crowning achievement was its top spot for speeds according to ACCC’s last broadband speed test reports, but since then has dropped to the number five spot in the latest ACCC rankings.
+That said, TPG’s self-reported speeds did managed to nab a 5-star score when we stacked it up against the competition.

-Plus for the many Australians still rely on a landline home phone connection, it doesn't hurt that TPG is one of the few providers that still offers phone bundles.
+For the many Australians still rely on a landline home phone connection, it doesn't hurt that TPG is one of the few providers that still offers phone bundles.
 TPG has home phone bundles with NBN and Fibre to the Building internet plans.
 You can choose to pay-as-you-go, or choose from national and international call options.

 How fast is TPG NBN?

 While the ACCC’s report isn’t the be-all and end-all for Australian broadband speeds, it's still a good indicator, and TPG's pole position is impressive.
 There are a lot of providers that the ACCC doesn’t track but every Internet service provider (ISP) from Telstra to TPG is still required to provide the typical average evening download speed you can expect.
 Here's what TPG is averaging.

 Basic I NBN 12 Speed